 While I wouldn’t call it a beginners’ technique, it is worth mentioning that high-quality tempera is much cheaper than high-quality oil, and also, that the best and oldest oils have at least another 500 years to go before we can call them as durable.

-What Supplies Do We Need for Egg Tempera?
+What Supplies Do We Need?

 Preparing tempera is not more complicated than preparing pancakes.
 Here’s a small checklist of everything we’ll need: